ritushreedas2002/NOTES/NestJS.md

 └── tsconfig.json
 ```

+### Key Files and Directories

-- `src/main.ts`: The entry point of your application.
+- **src/main.ts**: The entry point of the application.
+It bootstraps the main module.
-- `src/app.module.ts`: The root module of your application.
+- **src/app.module.ts**: The root module of the application.
+It imports other modules and provides the main configuration.
-- `src/app.controller.ts`: The controller responsible for handling HTTP requests.
+- **src/app.controller.ts**: The controller responsible for handling HTTP requests.
-- `src/app.service.ts`: The service responsible for handling business logic.
+- **src/app.service.ts**: The service responsible for business logic.
-- `test/app.e2e-spec.ts`: End-to-end tests for your application.
+- **test/app.e2e-spec.ts**: End-to-end tests for the application.
+- **nest-cli.json**: Configuration file for the Nest CLI.
+- **package.json**: Contains project dependencies and scripts.
+- **tsconfig.json**: TypeScript configuration file.

+### Modular Architecture

+NestJS promotes a modular architecture, where each module encapsulates a specific feature or functionality.
+This approach enhances maintainability and scalability.

+### Summary

+- **Main Module**: Central configuration and module imports.
+- **Controllers**: Handle incoming requests and route them.
+- **Services**: Contain business logic and data handling.
+- **Tests**: Ensure application functionality through automated tests.

 ## Controllers and Routes